Skip to main content

 The expected rain has prompted flood watches by the River Forecast Centre for several rivers along the central and south coasts, Lower Fraser tributaries, waterways in Metro Vancouver and on Vancouver Island.

-Environment Canada is also maintaining snow warnings along Watson Lake, Fort Nelson and Cassiar Mountains, forecasting between 15 to 25 centimetres of snow.
+Environment Canada is also maintaining snow warnings along Watson Lake, Fort Nelson and Cassiar Mountains, forecasting between 15 to 25 centimetres of snow in some areas.

 This report by The Canadian Press was first published Oct.
 19, 2024.